 But what’s this about merchant ships and a godly wife?
 Huh?
 How can those two even be in the same sentence?
 Seems crazy, right, but bear with me, friends.
 In Proverbs 31 verse 14, we read “She is like the merchant ships, bringing her food from afar.”

 We know that for hundreds, or even thousands, of years, merchant ships brought food from other countries.
 Even today, most countries import food from around the world and much of it arrives on merchant ships.

 In our homes, however, we bring our food from the supermarket or, sometimes even our own gardens.
 In most cases (of course, not all), the wife does the food shopping.
 Some wives go from market to market looking for the best deal or best items, others, like me, choose to shop at only one place for convenience.
 We also have a very large garden and can our vegetables each year.

-In Biblical times and even just a few decades ago, most food was not bought prepared.
+In Biblical times and even just a few decades ago, most food was not purchase prepared.
 The flax was ground, the dough was kneaded, and the bread baked.

 Today, much of what we buy all of that has been done for us.
 Does that mean that because we buy store bought instead of homemade that we are not godly wives?
 Absolutely not!